Chiebukar/fintech-fraud-ai-Ozechi/README.md

 ## Project Overview

 This project focuses on building an **AI-powered fraud detection system** for fintech transaction data.
-The pipeline spans **data preprocessing, feature engineering, imbalance handling, model development, explainability (SHAP), and deployment (API + Streamlit app)**.
+The pipeline utilizes **data preprocessing, feature engineering, imbalance handling, model development, explainability (SHAP), and deployment (API + Streamlit app)**.
 The aim is to build a production-grade solution that not only detects fraud but also provides interpretability and business insights.
+See the web app here: [Fintech-Fraud-Detection-App]((https://fintech-fraud-ai-ozechi-0.streamlit.app/))

 ---